Stuttgarter Kammerorchester

 Since its foundation in 1945 by Karl Münchinger, the Stuttgarter Kammerorchester (SKO) has developed its own unmistakable sound and thus become a foundation model for many other ensembles.
 Under Dennis Russell Davies, the SKO's honorary conductor, the orchestra also purposefully expanded its range to include contemporary music.
 His successor, Michael Hofstetter, strengthened the orchestra’s expertise in the field of historical performance practice.

-Today, more than 75 years after its foundation, the SKO sees itself as a cultural institution with a dual role.
-The vision of the musicians together with their Principal Conductor Thomas Zehetmair, Artistic Partner Jörg Widmann and Managing Director and Artistic Director Markus Korselt is to preserve tradition while also setting standards for the future in terms of sound and programming.
-A rich repertoire spanning the centuries, from Baroque to composition commissions, includes bold genre cross-overs with jazz and electronic music in exciting formats and projects close to the audience.
-This range makes it one of the most accomplished ensembles of its kind.
-The SKO is closely connected to Stuttgart (Germany) and its home region through concerts, collaborations and projects and, as a musical ambassador, inspires audiences all over the world on tours and with guest appearances.
-Its extensive discography, featuring top-class soloists and hand-picked programmes, is a testament to the ensemble’s international standing.
+Founded in 1945, the SKO sees itself as a cultural institution with a dual role.
+The vision of the musicians and their two artistic leaders – Principal Conductor Thomas Zehetmair and Markus Korselt as Managing Director – is to preserve tradition while also setting standards for the future in terms of sound and programming.
+The tension between these two poles is where the SKO draws its creative energy.
+The rich repertoire spanning the centuries, from Baroque to composition commissions, also includes bold genre crossovers with jazz and electronic music in exciting formats and projects close to the audience.
+This range makes it one of the most accomplished ensembles in the world of music.

 The Stuttgarter Kammerorchester is constantly discovering new creative fields in the ever-changing area of digitisation.
-Since 2018 innovative projects featuring virtual and augmented reality, artificial intelligence, and hologram concerts have been created which broaden the classical foundation of the orchestra and offer the audience new artistic experiences.
+Since 2018, innovative projects featuring virtual and augmented reality, AI, robotics and hologram concerts have been created which broaden the classical foundation of the orchestra and offer the audience new artistic experiences.
+In 2022, the SKO became the first orchestra in Germany to switch from paper sheet music to tablets.

 The Stuttgarter Kammerorchester is funded by the state of Baden-Württemberg, the city of Stuttgart and Robert Bosch GmbH, as well as numerous project sponsors, patrons and donors.